 The completion of this offering will result in the conversion of our convertible preferred stock into common stock and the warrants will become exercisable into common stock.
 Upon such conversion, the preferred stock warrants will be classified as a component of stockholders' equity (deficit) and will no longer be subject to remeasurement.
-Based on the initial public offering price of \$6.00 per share, and assuming all other inputs into our valuation model remain unchanged from those as of June 30, 2013, we do not expect to record a charge to adjust the warrant liability to its then-current fair value upon the closing of our initial public offering.
+Based on the assumed initial public offering price of \$7.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), and assuming all other inputs into our valuation model remain unchanged from those as of June 30, 2013, we do not expect to record a charge to adjust the warrant liability to its then-current fair value upon the closing of our initial public offering.